FAQs

 Can I take out a plan for someone else?

-Yes, you will be appointed as the plan holder’s representative, and we’ll arrange for all correspondence to be sent to you.
+Yes, many of our customers choose to do this.
+You’ll be appointed as the plan holder’s representative, and we’ll arrange for all correspondence to be sent to you.

 What do I do when a plan holder dies?